AnomaRathnayaka/webalive-evaluation-reports/README.md

 Hi, I'm Anoma.
 During my QA internship at WebAlive I worked on several modules across our platform: the Operon service management system, the Exsited inventory management app and the Budget and Labour Hire centres.
 I wrote test cases, ran functional tests, logged bugs and compared our features to competitor products.

 This repository contains those reports.
-If you're reviewing my work for an interview or just curious about how I approach testing, here's what you'll find inside.
+If you're reviewing my work, how I approach testing, here's what you'll find inside.

 ## Repository contents